Manu343726/CppMeetupWorkshops/workshop1/posts/post1.md

 There are a few possible solutions to this problem:

- - **Use aliases to the result instead of the metafunction itself**: Since C++11 we have *template aliases*, a kind of parametrized typedef.
+### Use aliases to the result instead of the metafunction itself

+Since C++11 we have *template aliases*, a kind of parametrized typedef.
 We can use them to write *user-side metafunctions*:

 ``` cpp
  template<typename LHS , typename RHS>